Cyber espionage: Platforms and functionality

 Cyber-collection tools have been developed by governments and private interests for nearly every computer and smart-phone operating system.
 Tools are known to exist for Microsoft, Apple, and Linux computers and iPhone, Android, Blackberry, and Windows phones.
 Major manufacturers of Commercial off-the-shelf (COTS) cyber collection technology include Gamma Group from the UK and Hacking Team from Italy.
 Bespoke cyber-collection tool companies, many offering COTS packages of zero-day exploits, include Endgame, Inc. and Netragard of the United States and Vupen from France.
 State intelligence agencies often have their own teams to develop cyber-collection tools, such as Stuxnet, but require a constant source of zero-day exploits in order to insert their tools into newly targeted systems.
-Specific technical details of these attack methods often sells for six figure sums.
+Specific technical details of these attack methods often sell for six-figure sums.

 Common functionality of cyber-collection systems include: